Clad / Accent Walls

-Just how do I secure reclaimed lumber to a wall to create a CLAD WALL?
+Just how do I create a CLAD WALL with reclaimed lumber?
 That is a question I was getting a lot.
 Do we just nail it to the dry wall?
 Do we use wood strips?
 Do we use a nail gun?

 All great questions!
 I thought I would share my thoughts in an instructional (Very Basic) way.
 So here it goes.